モロッコ

 Travel story

-Passing through the gate, a shadowed alley invited me in.
+When I pass through the gate, a shadowed alley invites me in.

-A five-day journey through cities founded by dynasties: Fes, Marrakech, and a stop in Meknes.
+A five-day journey walking through cities built by dynasties: Fez and Marrakech, with a stop in Meknes along the way.

-You will explore maze-like medinas, colorful souks, and mosques and madrasas steeped in history.
+You will visit maze-like medinas, colorful souks, and mosques and madrasas that resonate with history.

-This is a time to encounter Morocco's wisdom and beauty living within its cities, not the desert.
+It is a time to encounter Morocco's knowledge and beauty alive within its cities, not the desert.

 Signature points

-Focusing on royal cities such as Fes, Marrakech, and Meknes, savor Morocco's intellectual side.
+Focusing on dynastic cities like Fez, Marrakech, and Meknes to savor Morocco's intellectual side.

 In the cobblestone, maze-like old city, craftsmanship, religion, and scholarship naturally overlap.

-The urban experience feels less like visiting and more like "immersing" yourself.
+It offers a city experience that feels less like visiting and more like "immersing yourself".

 Marrakech: a crossroads of color and energy

-The bustle of the souks, the heat of the squares, the silence of Quranic schools — a city where completely different atmospheres coexist.
+The bustle of the souks, the heat of the squares, the quiet of the Quranic schools — a city where completely different atmospheres coexist.

 Itinerary